ikstewa/protoc-gen-avro/README.md

 This will generate only `Foo.avsc` and `Bar.avsc` files.

-* `namespace_map` - A semicolon-separated list of namespaces to map.
+* `namespace_map` - A comma-separated list of namespaces to map.
 If not specified, all namespaces will be mapped.

 ```bash
 protoc --avro_out=. --avro_opt=namespace_map=foo:bar,baz:spam *.proto